alessandriniluca/postget/README.md

 ## Roadmap

-- [ ] Support for custom time digitation (standard time plus or minus epsilon)
+- [ ] Support for custom digitation speed (standard time plus or minus epsilon)
 - [ ] Avoiding the search to crash when one div fails, just raise an exception
 - [ ] Adding support for advanced search in the search bar
 - [ ] Adding complete support for multiple searches without closing the browser